EMSC-CSEM/webservices101/use_cases/usecase2.md

  - In the earthquake list, click on the corresponding events.
   > The [event page](https://www.seismicportal.eu/eventdetails.html?unid=20190926_0000070) is displayed and you can check origins, moment tensors and felt reports on the map.

-3 **Find the EMSC event identifier** to look for extra informations on the EMSC website.
+3 **Find the EMSC event identifier** to look for extra information on the EMSC website.
  - Used the [eventid service](https://www.seismicportal.eu/eventid/) with the parameters:
  > - source_id: 20190926_0000070
  > - source_catalog: UNID